 Recovering from Postpartum Depression

-Recovering from postpartum depression involves ongoing treatment, social and family support, education and coping skills as well as regular self-help practices.
+Recovering from postpartum depression involves ongoing treatment, family support, education and coping skills as well as regular self-help practices.
 A full recovery from postpartum depression is almost always possible for anyone affected.
 Though no one can guarantee when it will go away, it eventually does pass.

 Postpartum Depression Recovery Process